 Finally, we will test the model and solution in the day-to-day environment and work with the business teams to assess relevance, user-friendliness and performance.
 Even a prototype needs to make sense for end-users and be intuitive to use.
 The impact-assessment of the Proof Of Concept aims to be tangible and measurable and we will present the outcomes and impact to management.
 In this phase, we will also write some modelling documentation, train the internal team and outline the envisioned next steps.

 element61 can help accelerate your Proof of Concept as we bring the required technology.
-The Proof Of Concept doesn't requir you to invest into new infrastructure nor expensive software.
-Only when a Proof Of Concept matures and is asked to be put into ‘production’, the choice of technology arise.
+The Proof Of Concept doesn't requir you to invest into infrastructure nor expensive software.
+Only when a Proof Of Concept matures and is asked to be put into production, the choice of technology arise.
 At that stage, our cross-vendor expertise at element61 can help you make a balanced choice ensuring integration with the existing performance management and business intelligence architecture.

 The technology set-up of a Proof Of Concept will be chosen together with the customer and aims to be as simple as possible.
 Similarly, the Proof Of Concept will prefer simple statistical models to allow for full understanding from business analysts and management.
 After the POC, their performance could be further improved through "test, learn and improve cycles and we can extend the Proof of Concept to a full-functional tool.

 Typically, the result is (1) a working prototype delivered through a set of login-credentials and/or secured files; (2) a word document with modelling and tool documentation and (3) a PowerPoint presentation with a summary view on the project, the impact achieved and next step recommendations.